Comcast/sheens/README.md

 3. Debuggable, testable
 4. Efficient

-IoT is the motivating application area.
+IoT is a motivating application area.

 > "Transmit the message to the receiver; hope for an answer some day."
 >
 > -[Talking Heads](https://play.google.com/music/preview/Tx4yvxloe6nc6ifnu77hd6n3ipe)

-## Some design objectives
+## Other objectives

 1. Pluggable action interpreters.
 Actions can be written in a language that's executed by pluggable components.